 Soft Motion Jazzy Sneakers

 Another shoe from Stride Rite, the soft motion jazzy sneaker has rounded soles for developing and improving your childâ€™s balance, flexibility to promote foot development.
-This Soft Motion shoe also has slip resistance on the bottom thus, ensuring baby’s safety.
+This Soft Motion shoe also has slip resistance on the bottom thus, ensuring the baby’s safety.
 Similar to the previous shoe from Stride Rite, this one also has memory foam insoles.
-The shoe has an issue though i.e., it is quite bulky and doesn’t have much space on the inside which may obstruct baby to spread his/her toes properly.
+The shoe has an issue though i.e., it is quite bulky and doesn’t have much space on the inside which may obstruct the baby to spread his/her toes properly.

 - Easy to put one

 - Rounded soles, which help for overall development

 - Not enough space inside to spread the toes properly